-- a) meeting all course requirements, including attendance at classes - b) applying themselves with diligence and sustained effort to the set work and experiences provided in each course - c) being aware of assessment requirements and procedures - d) making a serious attempt at all assessment tasks.
-Students who do not make a serious attempt at assessment tasks in excess of 50% of the available marks may receive an 'N determination' for that course (see 3.24 and 3.25). - e) their personal honesty work submitted must be the student's own work, and sources which have been consulted or quoted must be acknowledged - f) submitting all tasks on or before the due date - g) being present for all 'in-class' tasks and examinations.
+- a) meeting all course requirements, including attendance in classes - b) applying themselves with diligence and sustained effort to the set work and experiences provided in each course - c) being aware of assessment requirements and procedures - d) making a serious attempt at all assessment tasks.
+Students who do not make a serious attempt at assessment tasks in excess of 50% of the available marks may receive an 'N determination' for that course. - e) their personal honesty work submitted must be the student's own work, and sources which have been consulted or quoted must be acknowledged - f) submitting all tasks on or before the due date - g) being present for all 'in-class' tasks and examinations.